kendoka69/VinylLibrary/README.md

 -[X] create menu to access and input data

+-[X] create method to add an album to collection

--[] create database or a way to store added albums
+-[] create method to remove an album from the collection

 -[] **Bonus:** create feature that allows borrowed albums to be tracked, ie. edit data to show if an album has been "check out" and who borrowed it.